Nonlinear receding-horizon differential game for drone racing along a three-dimensional path

 \begin{remark} The singularity in the differential equations (\ref{eq:thetadot}) and (\ref{eq:sdot}) occurs when the denominator of (\ref{eq:thetadot}) vanishes, which is avoided if

-holds, that is, if the deviation or the curvature of the path is sufficiently small.
-Moreover, Theorem \ref{thm:proj_ode} also guarantees the local minimum distance of the projection point if the singularity does not occur, which is the best possible guarantee without global search. \end{remark}
+holds, that is, if the deviation $\bm{r}(\theta_d(t)) - \bm{p}_d(t)$ or the second derivative $d^2\bm{r}(\theta_d(t))/d\theta^2$ of the path parameterization is sufficiently small.
+Moreover, Theorem \ref{thm:proj_ode} also guarantees that the projection point corresponds to a local minimum distance if the denominator of (\ref{eq:thetadot}) remains positive, which is the best possible guarantee without a global search. \end{remark}